Ramallah Friends School: Curriculum

+On top of that, Friends School (Upper Campus) hosts the PalMUN conference on a yearly basis, wherein students engage in topics ranging from Local Topics and External Issues across ample lists of committees.

 RFS Along the Years

 During the first Intifada, the Friends School was closed by the Israeli authorities—as was the case with all schools in Ramallah—during the years of 1988 and 1989, but it was reopened after the intifada.

 Swift House

 The Friends International Center regularly hosts meetings with other NGOs such as the Israeli Committee Against House Demolitions and the Christian Peacemaker Teams.